We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Many people are unaware they have prediabetes or diabetes until they experience health problems.
 Understanding the warning signs and regularly testing are ways of safeguarding your health from the severe health complications of diabetes.

-If you’re looking for an easy way to test for diabetes at home, here are our top choices.
+If you’re looking for an easy way to test your blood sugar at home, here are our top picks for products.

 If you’re concerned that you’re at risk for diabetes, here are some of the most common causes and symptoms.